SylviaMartin1/BeautySalonv2/README.md

    ## 💠[Features](##Features)
 This project adheres to the Single Responsibility Principle by ensuring each set of Kotlin classes/files handle only one unique responsibility:
 - The 'Main' file handles the code which relates to user input.
-- The 'Client' class handles the code which relates to Note objects.
+- The 'Client' class handles the code which relates to Client objects.
-- The 'Appointment' class handles the code which relates to Client objects.
+- The 'Appointment' class handles the code which relates to Appointment objects.
 - The 'ClientApi' class handles the code which relates to an ArrayList which holds a number of Client objects.
 - The 'ClientApiTest' class handles the code which relates to tests carried out on the functions in the 'ClientApi' class.
 - The 'TreatmentUtilityTest' class handles the code which relates to tests carried out on the functions in the 'TreatmentUtility' object.